DanRoscigno/beats-k8s-send-anywhere/README.md

-There are three README files here:
+There are two README files here:

 1. README-Cloud.md
-1. README-Download.md
-1. README-Helm.md
+1. README-Self-Managed.md